spryker/spryker-docs/docs/scos/user/features/202009.0/configurable-bundle/configurable-bundle-feature-overview.md

 Currently, the feature supports 1:1 product-slot relation in the configurator.
 You can select only one concrete product with quantity 1 for a slot.
 However, using the data import, you may import a bigger quantity for the products in the slots.

-On the *Cart* page, a Storefront User can change the qunatity of a configured bundle.
+On the *Cart* page, a Storefront User can change the quantity of a configured bundle.
 After the quantity is increased, the quantity of all the items in the configured bundle is multiplied by this number.

 For example, a Storefront User adds a configurable bundle with the following products:
 * Item A: